Gastric Bypass Complications

 Kumar et al, in a 2018 study, evaluated 41,080 gastric bypass patients that had surgery in 2015, and reported the overall 30-day gastric bypass complication rate to be 11.7%.* Kumar did not report on the variation in complication rates between different surgeons/programs.

 Our 30-day complication rate for gastric bypass operations performed 2010-2017 is 5.7%, half the rate as in the review study above.*

 Another recent large study, described below, evaluated complication rate variation between different bariatric surgery programs.

 Ibrahim et al, in a 2017 study, evaluated the 30-day complication rate for serious complications at 165 accredited bariatric surgery center of excellence programs nationwide.
 This study, of note, looked at serious complications that occurred after all weight loss operation (gastric bypass, gastric sleeve, LAP-BAND®), not just gastric bypass.

-The authors found that the rate of serious complications occurring within 30 days of surgery varied 17-fold (0.6-10.3%) across the 165 different bariatric surgery center of excellence programs nationwide.
+The authors found that the rate of serious complications occurring within 30 days of surgery varied 17-fold (yes, 17-fold!), from 0.6% to 10.3%, across the 165 different bariatric surgery center of excellence programs nationwide.

 Our 30-day serious complication rate, using the same criteria and dates as in this study, is 0.6%.*

 * Outcomes vary after weight loss surgery.
 Gastric bypass complications can happen.
-Past performance is not necessary indicative of future results.
+Past performance does not guarantee future results.